lagotto/lagotto/README.md

 Through these setup options the behavior of sources can be fine-tuned.
 Please contact us if you have any questions.

+All rake tasks are issued from the application root folder. `RAILS_ENV=production` should be appended to the rake command when running in production.

+### Seeding articles

+A set of 25 sample articles is loaded during installation when using Vagrant and `seed_sample_articles` in `node.json`is set to `true`.
+They can also be seeded later via rake task:

+    rake db:articles:seed

 ### Adding articles

-Articles can be added via the web interface (after logging in as admin), or via `rake doi_import <DOI_DUMP` (see below).
+Articles can be added via the web interface (after logging in as admin), or via the command line:

+    rake db:articles:load <DOI_DUMP

+The command `rake doi_import <DOI_DUMP` is an alias.
+This bulk-loads a file consisting of DOIs, one per line.
+It'll ignore (but count) invalid ones and those that already exist in the database.

+Format for import file:

+    DOI Date(YYYY-MM-DD) Title

+The rake task splits on white space for the first two elements, and then takes the rest of the line (title) as one element including any whitespace in the title.

+### Deleting articles

+Articles can be deleted via the web interface (after logging in as admin), or via the command line:

+    rake db:articles:delete

+This rake task deletes all articles.
+For security reasons this rake task doesn't work in the production environment.

-### Adding metrics
+### Adding metrics in development

-Metrics are automatically added in the background, using the [delayed_job](https://github.com/collectiveidea/delayed_job) queuing system.
-The results returned by external APIs are stored in CouchDB.
+Metrics are added by calling external APIs in the background, using the [delayed_job](https://github.com/collectiveidea/delayed_job) queuing system.
+The results are stored in CouchDB.
 When we have to update the metrics for an article (determined by the staleness interval), a job is added to the background queue for that source.
 A delayed_job worker will then process this job in the background.
 We have to set up a queue and at least one worker for every source.

 In development mode this is done with `foreman`, using the configuration in `Procfile`:

     foreman start

+To stop all background processing, kill foreman with `ctrl-c`.

+### Adding metrics in production

 In production mode the background processes run via the `upstart`system utility.
-The Chef/Vagrant setup has the upstart scripts already configured, otherwise this can be done (where USER is the user running the web server) via
+The upstart scripts can be created using foreman (where USER is the user running the web server) via

-    rvmsudo foreman export upstart /etc/init -a alm -f Procfile.prod -l /USER/log -u USER
+    sudo foreman export upstart /etc/init -a alm -f Procfile.prod -l /USER/log -u USER

-Replace ``rvmsudo`` with ``sudo`` if you don't use RVM.
+This command creates two upstart scripts for each source (one worker and one queuing script).
+For servers with less than 1 GB of memory we can run the background processes with only two scripts via

+    sudo foreman export upstart /etc/init -a alm -f Procfile.staging -l /USER/log -u USER

+The background processes can then be started or stopped using Upstart:

+    sudo start alm
+    sudo stop alm

 ## More Documentation
 In the Wiki at [https://github.com/articlemetrics/alm/wiki][documentation].